-MVLA was identified as eligible for Differentiated Assistance based on outcomes for English Learners in Academics (ELA/Mathematics) and Suspensions and Homeless Youth in Graduation and College/Career.
+MVLA was identified as eligible for Differentiated Assistance on the 2023 Dashboard based on outcomes for English Learners in Academics (ELA/Mathematics) and Suspensions and Homeless Youth in Graduation and College/Career.
 These trends are reflected in the results on the CA Dashboard.